Hear from current and past students about their experiences at the School of History, Philosophy, Political Science and International Relations.

 'On January 17th, I left New Zealand for what I soon would find out to be an unforgettable journey.
 Eleven carefully selected youth leaders from around Aotearoa New Zealand, including myself, and one amazing national leader from Whanganui, were about to begin the Japanese government led programme, the 29th Ship For World Youth Leaders.

-120 youth from 10 different countries, Brazil, Canada, Costa Rica, Egypt, Fiji, India, Kenya, New Zealand, Tonga and Ukraine were met by 120 other youth from Japan in Tokyo.
+One hundred and twenty youth from 10 different countries, Brazil, Canada, Costa Rica, Egypt, Fiji, India, Kenya, New Zealand, Tonga and Ukraine were met by 120 other youth from Japan in Tokyo.

 The programme is designed to foster international relationships between Japan and the rest of the world, explore and share each other’s cultures, discuss common global issues and ways to solve them and develop the next generation of global leaders.